Satellite Pour l’Observation de la Terre (SPOT)

 3. Humanitarian Crisis

 A new area of study is GEOINT.
-This stands for Geospatial intelligence, GEOINT (GEOspatial INTelligence).
-GEOINT gathers intelligence about the human activity on earth derived from the exploitation and analysis of satellite and aerial imagery.
+This stands for Geospatial Intelligence, GEOINT (GEOspatial INTelligence).
+GEOINT gathers intelligence about human activity on Earth derived from the exploitation and analysis of satellite and aerial imagery.

 SPOT satellite imagery was used to look at camps for Syrian Refugees in Turkish territory.
 Photo interpreters studied the evolution of camps and capacity.
 Photo interpreters could distinguish sanitary facilities, stores, warehouses, and the number of shelters.

 Satellite imagery was a means of gathering information safely.
 From an empty agricultural field to the formation of a refugee camp, SPOT satellites prove refugee camps can be monitored from space.